Chr1ssW/multimedia-social-distancing/README.md

    serious illness etc.) to perform the work, the other members must take over the work to the best of their ability.
    - b.
-In the case of unacceptable behavior, a conversation will be entered into with the project leader / coordinator and the project member in question.
+In the case of unacceptable behavior, a conversation will be entered into with the project leader / coordinator, and the project member in question.
 If no progress is made after this conversation, a warning will be issued each time the project member is approached.